 It seems Google is moving closer to implementing its Material Design user interface in its Chrome browser.
-The redesigned Chrome is now available on Canary branch for Windows, Linux, and mac OS.
+The redesigned Chrome is now available on the Canary branch for Windows, Linux, and Mac OS.
 And the update enables the new ‘Material Design Browser UI’ in Chrome Canary by default across the mentioned operating systems.
-The new set of changes include a refreshed Material Design address bar, tweaked tab shape and tab colors, single tab mode, tab strip coloring, pinned tabs, alert indicators, and Omnibox suggestion icons.
+The new set of changes includes a refreshed Material Design address bar, tweaked tab shape and tab colors, single tab mode, tab strip coloring, pinned tabs, alert indicators, and Omnibox suggestion icons.

 For those not in the know, Canary is the developmental branch of Chrome where new features are tested before they roll out widely to the public.

 Note: Chrome Canary is designed for developers and early adopters — so download it at your own risk, and don’t be surprised if the program occasionally crashes.